Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Discussion

 There are a variety of limitations of this study.
-The most notable is that there was only one coder of the LLMs responses.
-While this should ensure internal consistency, it is possible that some of the coding, especially that for decency, would have benefited from an additional coder, and their responses could then have been averaged.
+The most notable is that there were only three evaluators of the LLMs responses.
+It is possible that some of the evaluation, especially that for decency, would have benefited from additional evaluators.
 The study also only considers one, reasonably specific, setting.
-Expanding our approach to consider a variety of settings could be especially beneficial.
+Although it is likely this is reasonably representative of many messy real-world datasets, expanding our approach to consider a variety of settings could be beneficial.

 A limitation of our work on prompt engineering (and indeed of prompt engineering generally) is that we are unable to provide fully reliable explanations for improvements in performance.
 Though we can make convincing speculations, these are ultimately educated guesses.
-Previous studies have shown that in addition to being brittle to precise semantics (Arora et al. 2022; Zhao et al. 2021), prompts show improved performance from additional text which provides no new information (Henrickson and Meroño-Peñuela 2023) such as naming the model (e.g., ``You are Frederick, a helpful AI''), emulating the chatbot saying that it understands the instructions, asking it to output the ``right conclusion'', and providing positive feedback (Clavié et al. 2023).
+Previous studies have shown that in addition to being brittle to precise semantics (Arora et al. 2022; Zhao et al. 2021), prompts show improved performance from additional text which provides no new information (Henrickson and Meroño-Peñuela 2023) such as naming the model (e.g., ``You are Frederick, a helpful AI''), emulating the chatbot saying that it understands the instructions, asking it to output the ``right conclusion'', and providing positive feedback (Clavi\'{e} et al. 2023).
 Despite the opacity of the emergent properties of LLMs, we may be able to develop greater understanding of the impacts of prompting choices by testing these prompts on a greater diversity of datasets from across disciplines and contexts.